wasmerio/ate/doc/design.md

 ## Eventually Consistent Caching

-ATE is effectively a traditional database split into two parts.
+ATE is really just a traditional database split into two parts rather than one.

 The traditional commit log attached to databases like SQL Server and Oracle has been split off into a highly scalable distributed commit log (Kafka).
 While the